-The Forum was founded in 1951 as Harrogate Men’s Forum when ten gentlemen held a meeting in a cafe in Harrogate.
-They proposed that a group should be formed which would encourage retired and semi-retired men to meet for friendship and learning.
-Little did they know that, 69 years later, the organisation would continue to flourish.
-The popularity of the Forum grew until there were 190 members with a waiting list.
-Using the Forum as a model, similar groups were established in other parts of Harrogate, and in Ripon and Knaresborough.
+The Forum was founded in 1951 as Harrogate Men’s Forum when ten gentlemen met in a Harrogate cafe and proposed that a group should be formed to encourage retired and semi-retired gentlemen to meet for friendship and learning.
+Little did they know that, 69 years later, the organisation would continue to flourish and that, using the Forum as a model, similar groups would be established in other parts of Harrogate, and in Ripon and Knaresborough.
 When the number of members outgrew our original venue, we moved to St. Paul’s Church Hall where we still meet.

 The affairs of the Forum are managed by a small committee consisting of the President, the current Chairman, the Officers and other elected and co-opted members